 Let’s start with the basics.
 You might not even know what a LinkedIn headline is, but that’s okay.
 Your LinkedIn headline is the text that appears under your name on your profile page.
 This space gives you 120 characters to describe to the LinkedIn world who you are and what you do.

 Why is your LinkedIn headline important?

-Many professionals are unaware that they can even change their LinkedIn headline because the platform automatically populates that field with your job title.
-Even if you did know about it, did you know that you actually should change this field to include important key elements?
+Many professionals are unaware that they can even change their LinkedIn headline because the platform automatically populates the field with your job title.
+Even if you did know about it, did you know that you actually should change this field to include important key elements about your job title?

 Why?
 Because this 120 character space is actually some of the most prime real estate on your LinkedIn profile.

 First of all, your headline is one of the few things that recruiters and hiring managers (or anyone on LinkedIn for that matter) can see before they click on your profile.
 If you comment on a post, share a post, or apply for a job through LinkedIn, your headline will be the first description that person reads of you.
 Never forget, first impressions can make or break your job search.

 Additionally, when a recruiter performs a search looking for a specific role in a specific area, LinkedIn will deliver them a list of 10 people per page.
 On that page, the recruiter will see your photo, location, as well as a few connections- in addition to your LinkedIn headline.

 As the only description of who you are, your LinkedIn headline is the main deciding factor on whether or not someone decides to visit your profile.

 You want to make your LinkedIn headline POP, so you should make it personable, original, and persuasive.
 Instead of simply sharing your job title, you should consider highlighting notable recognition or your key expertise.